The Future of Classical Music

 Yet the quality of content, from an artistic stand-point of: 1) Complexity, 2) Craftsmanship, 3) Longevity, 4) Depth of Integration (Homogeneity), and 5) Innovation seems to be diminishing over the course of time, as hedonism and pleasure mark the standard for success.

 My conviction is that Classical music did lose its way, as it lost its purpose.
 The whole of great Western Art Music, arguably, started with J.S.
-Bach, who wrote, “Music’s only purpose is the re-creation of the human spirit and the worship of God.”
+Bach, who wrote, “Music’s only purpose should be for the glory of God and the recreation of the human spirit.”
 Since that time until now, Classical Music’s purpose has been gradually lost, as the emphasis turned century by century away from God and onto man.
 Since the beginning of the 20th Century, success in music began to be measured by cultural popularity, until now, music sales are up on the most sensual and explicit songs, while anything of higher quality (and purity) is buried beneath the bottom-line market shares.

 I take issue with Pleasant’s argument that the great music of past Classical generations has always (or most always) been popular.
 Beethoven only invited his closest friends for the unveiling of his late string quartets, knowing that they were too far ahead of a larger audience’s appreciation.
 Mozart, as he wrote some of his greatest works toward the end of his life, was losing popularity with a fickle Viennese audience, as he was struggling to make ends meet financially.
 J.S.
 Bach never knew high popularity, dying in obscurity, making enough just to get by.
 After a century his work was discovered and raised to the status of influence.